marcelomijas/two_stocks_portfolio/README.md

 8. If graphic representation is selected, a matplotlib window will appear with the plot.
 The user can zoom in, out, save the plot as an image... using the matplotlib interface.
 Close the matplotlib window when you are finished.
 9. To finnish the program you can press `Enter` or close the terminal window.

-By default, the program uses a time period of 5 year with 1 month intervals, the 'Close' price for its calculations, and the risk-free asset is 10 year US bond yield (^TNX).
+By default, the program uses a time period of 5 year with 1 month intervals, the 'Close' price, and the risk-free asset is 10 year US bond yield (^TNX).
 Statistics are calculated as montly.

 ## Example